The forex trading week has come and gone.

-The Aussie later wobbled a bit when Trump gave his speech, but Trump’s trillion dollar infrastructure program caused commodities to rally, base metals were particularly in high demand.
-As a result, demand for the Aussie got reinvigorated, although AUD/USD got left behind because demand for the Greenback was stronger.
+The Aussie later wobbled a bit when Trump gave his speech, but Trump’s trillion-dollar infrastructure program caused commodities to rally, base metals were particularly in high demand.
+As a result, demand for the Aussie got reinvigorated, although AUD/USD got left behind because the demand for the Greenback was stronger.

 The Japanese Yen

 As usual, yen pairs were tracking bond yields, particularly U.S. bond yields.
 And since U.S. bond yields climbed higher for the week, the yen quite naturally ended up being a net loser for the week.